 Landlord and Tenant Updates 2021

-As you may know, there is currently a bar on bailiffs and High Court Enforcement Officers enforcing Possession Orders at residential dwellings except in the most serious of matters such as for extreme anti-social behaviour.
-However, landlords are not prevented from serving notices and bringing possession claims and the courts are granting Possession Orders which many tenants and leave when ordered to do so.
-The difficulty in getting your property back arises at the moment when the tenant refuses to leave on the date ordered by the court.
+There is currently a ban on Bailiffs and High Court Enforcement Officers (HCEOs) enforcing Possession Orders at residential properties except in the most serious of cases such as for extreme antisocial behaviour and where there are more than 6 months of rent arrears.
+However Landlords are not prevented from serving Notices on Tenants and bringing possession claims in the County Court if the Tenants do not leave.
+The courts are granting Possession Orders ordering Tenants to leave.
+The difficulty in getting your property back arises if the Tenant refuses to leave the property on the date ordered by the court.

-The bar on enforcement is currently in place until 31 March 2021 which means that eviction appointments cannot take place earlier than 14 April 2021 as bailiffs and HCEOs need to give the tenants at least 14 days’ notice of their intention to evict them.
+The ban on enforcement is currently in place until 31 May 2021 which means that eviction appointments cannot take place earlier than 14 June 2021 as Bailiffs and HCEOs need to give the Tenants at least 14 days’ notice of their eviction date.

-The starting point to getting your property back is by serving a relevant notice and the current notice periods are:
+The starting point to getting your property back is by serving a Notice on the Tenant.
+The current notice periods are:

 - Section 21 – 6 months.

 - Section 8 for rent arrears of under 6 months – 6 months.

 - Section 8 for rent arrears of over 6 months – 4 weeks.